 Build in anchors, sleeves, and other inserts which may be required to accommodate the items of Work specified in other Sections.
 Ensure that all anchors and inserts will not protrude beyond the surfaces designated to receive applied finishes, including painting.

-Controlled permeability form liner application locations:

-[Provide liner on both faces of the wall]

-[Provide liner on the face only exposed to grade or water i.e. face not exposed to view]

-[For liquid holding structures provide liner on both faces except at tunnels and galleries where the liner shall be applied on the wet side only]

-Provide liner in full sheets.
-Place seams in a regular horizontal and vertical pattern.
-Staple the liner to form at close spacing as recommended by the manufacturer.
-Prevent wrinkling of the liner.

-Do not use form release agents on forms or liners.

-Line forms for the following surfaces:

-Outer face of girders beams.

-Exposed faces of abutments, wingwalls, piers and pylons.
-Do not stagger the joints of form lining material.
-Align joints to obtain a uniform pattern.

-Clean all formwork in accordance with CAN/CSA A23.1-14 before placing any concrete.
+Clean all formwork in accordance with CAN/CSA A23.1-19 before placing any concrete.

 If slip forming and/or flying forms are used, submit details of the equipment and procedures for the Consultant's review.